 #6: What should I do if I’m worried, or I think my dog has a high risk of DCM?

 KP: Talk to your veterinarian!
-Your vet can screen for DCM.
+Your vet can screen for DCM and make a definitive diagnosis via echocardiogram if necessary.
 She can also check your dog’s taurine levels with a simple blood test.
 Even if your dog does have DCM, if it’s caused by low taurine, it’s often reversible with taurine supplements.
+If your dog is diagnosed with DCM, you can work with your vet to find a different diet.

 #7: Can’t I just give my dog a taurine supplement?